Seen across the country including Atlanta, Orlando, Jacksonville, Richmond, Myrtle Beach, & Albuquerque.

 The most effective way to change how you typically think, respond, or act is to transform it from a conscious act to an unconscious act.
 In other words, make it a habit.

 Researchers at Duke estimate that 40% of your day is spent engaging in habit— think about that for a second, because that’s huge.
 For nearly half of your waking hours you aren’t thinking about the thing you’re doing while you’re doing it.
 The reality of your daily life is the result of those habits, because those habits guide your daily actions and decisions.
 Habits are so powerful that you can’t let them happen by happenstance.
 You want to intentionally make a habit of the thoughts, beliefs, and behaviors that will serve your greatest good and help you live your best life.

 Some things you have to think about and some you don’t.
 Stop thinking about things you don’t need to think about.

 Our habit creation strategies work for dozens of habits.
+They work for individuals and for businesses.
 Here are 7 categories where better habits could make a world of difference.

 Safety: Put your workplace safety on autopilot.
 Harness the power of habits to protect your people and your bottom line.
 Create the daily habits that save lives.